permaweb/ao/servers/cu/README.md

   Wasm modules (Defaults to `5` wasm modules)
 - `WASM_INSTANCE_CACHE_MAX_SIZE`: The maximum size of the in-memory cache used for loaded Wasm instances (defaults to `5` loaded wasm instance)
+- `PROCESS_CHECKPOINT_FILE_DIRECTORY`: the directory to cache created/found Checkpoints, from arweave, for quick retrieval later (Defaults to the os temp directory)
 - `PROCESS_MEMORY_CACHE_MAX_SIZE`: The maximum size, in bytes, of the LRU In-Memory cache used to cache the latest memory evaluated for ao processes.
 - `PROCESS_MEMORY_CACHE_TTL`: The time-to-live for a cache entry in the process